 Today we celebrated World Mental Health Day on the neonatal units at North Manchester and Royal Oldham Hospitals.
 One of our wonderful peer support volunteers, Beth, put together some adult colouring in packs for parents on the unit, which went down well with everyone.

 Today we were around to provide peer support to families who needed someone to talk to.
 We also talked to parents and staff about what other mental health services are available for those who might need them.
-Recently we have started to work with a trauma therapists who will be available to offer support to those parents that feel they need it and we are planning to expand on this in the very near future.
+Recently we have started to work with a trauma therapist who will be available to offer support to those parents that feel they need it, and we are planning to expand on this in the very near future.

-Thanks for reading about some of the issues our families are facing and if you are struggling yourself here a few links that may be able to offer you some support.
+Thanks for reading about some of the issues our families are facing, and if you are struggling yourself here a few links that may be able to offer you some support.